fastify/fastify/docs/Server.md

     },

     /**
-     * The compilers factory let you to fully control the validator and serializer
+     * The compilers factory let you fully control the validator and serializer
      * in the Fastify's lifecycle, providing the encapsulation to your compilers.
      */
     compilersFactory: {
       /**
        * This factory is called whenever a new validator instance is needed.
-       * It may be called whenever `fastify.register()` is called only if new schemas has been added to the
+       * It may be called whenever `fastify.register()` is called only if new schemas have been added to the
        * encapsulation context.
-       * It may receive as input the schemas of the parent context if some schemas has been added.
+       * It may receive as input the schemas of the parent context if some schemas have been added.
        * @param {object} externalSchemas these schemas will be returned by the `bucket.getSchemas()`.
 Needed to resolve the external references $ref.
        * @param {object} ajvServerOption the server `ajv` options to build your compilers accordingly */